 (f) An employee who is covered by a collective bargaining agreement may donate leave to, or receive donations of leave from, an employee or officer who is not covered by a collective bargaining agreement.

-(g) The Director of the Office of Management and Budget shall have the authority to carry out the mandates of this section.
+(g) The Secretary shall have the authority to carry out the mandates of this section.

 (h) The agency employing the recipient of a grant of donated leave shall pay all cost of the use of that donated leave.
 No funds shall be attached to any hours of donated leave.

 (i) The State's liability under this program shall not exceed the number of hours donated by employees.

 (j) The provisions of this section related to a direct donation of hours from one officer or employee of this State to another officer or employee shall become effective February 2, 1996.
 The provisions of this section related to donation of hours to the Leave Bank shall become effective upon the establishment of the Bank or May 2, 1996, whichever occurs first.